sourcefrog/conserve/doc/format.md

 in a subdirectory for the sequence number divided by 10000 and padded to five digits.
 So, the first block is `i/00000/000000000`.

-Index hunks are stored in json and also Snappy compressed.
+Index hunks are stored in json and also zstd compressed.

 Stored files are in order by filename across all of the index hunks within a band.